-From September 2016 through June 2017, we raised approximately \$25.6 million from the issuance of additional Bridge Notes and issued approximately 41.9 million Common Units to the bridge investors.
-In addition, we issued 5.4 million common units to our financial advisor as compensation for its services.
+From September 2016 through June 2017, we raised approximately \$25.6 million from the issuance of additional Bridge Notes and issued approximately 41.9 million Common Units.
 Of these amounts, CV II purchased approximately \$16.9 million in Bridge Notes and was issued approximately 33.7 million Common Units.